Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/signal.md

 image: "../assets/images/chemotaxis_traj_1.0.png"
 ---

-## Cells can detect signals via bonding to receptor proteins
+## Cells detect and transduce signals via receptor proteins

 Chemotaxis is one example of many ways in which a cell must be able to perceive a change in its environment and react accordingly.
 This response is governed by a process called **signal transduction**, in which a cell identifies a stimulus outside the cell and then transmits this stimulus into the cell in order to effect a response.